Campus Church Networks

 Holy Spirit Filled: a spirit-filled believer, full of the Holy Spirit and power.
 For it is not by strength, not by might, but by His Spirit.
 (Zechariah 4:6, Acts 1:8, 6)

-An aside: A friend of mine totally embraced the message of the student churches' mission when we were in college.
+Update: A friend of mine totally embraced the message of the student churches' mission when we were in college.
 As a consequence our friendship since elementary school slowly drew apart as he spent more and more of his time with other ardent believers as they evangelized to the lost- me included.
 We eventually graduated and went our own ways.
 Just recently I reconnected with him at our 10 year high school reunion.
 He had just returned from a rehab center where his mother was being treated for alcoholism.
 He had been praying for her recovery for the past five years.
 Every abstinance program she had tried ended in failure.
 He was very depressed and felt God was testing his faith.

 I had recently done the graphic design for a website called LifeBac that offered a totally different appraoch from typical alcohol treatment centers.
 LifeBac's approach uses pharmacotherapy and psychotherapy.
 The pharmacotherapy medication is Baclofen, a drug that removes or strongly suppresses cravings for alcohol in 92% of people.
 Initial clinical trials show that Baclofen has a 65% success rate for treatment-resistant alcoholics whereas the success rate for AA and other residential 12 step treatment programs is about 10%.
 I suggested he look up the site.
 It wasn't a quack idea.
 Doctors in Europe have been prescribing baclofen as the primary treatment for people who drink excessively for a number of years.
 My friend gave me a huge hug and said God was watching out for him and his mother.
 I heard from him about 6 months later letting me know that his mother was on this LifeBac program and doing well.
 His parting words in his email was "God Bless, my prayers were answered".